 - Only service animals are allowed in the library.
 Animals may not be tied or unattended on library property.
 (Anne Arundel County Code, Article 12, Title 4, Subtitle 8-801,9-905).

-- Only for-profit meeting room groups or those approved by the AACPL Chief Executive Officer or Board of Trustees may sell goods or solicit funds.
+- Only organizations approved by the AACPL Chief Executive Officer or Board of Trustees may sell goods or solicit funds.

 - The time, place and manner of First Amendment activities such as petitioning, picketing, or protesting may be regulated by library staff.
 Such activities may be relegated to library grounds.

 - Library materials must be checked out before they are taken out of the building.
 Personal belongings may be examined before customers and staff members leave the building.